 This document describes notes proposed to be issued by Business Development Bank of Canada ("BDC", "we", "our" or "us").
-Each note provides for the payment on maturity of the \$10 principal amount and a return linked to changes in the level of a basket of indices initially comprised of the S&P 500 Index (50%), the EuroSTOXX 50 Index (35%) and the FTSE 100 Index (15%), subject to a minimum guaranteed aggregate return on maturity of \$1 for each \$10 note (equal to 10% of the \$10 principal amount in respect of the entire 5.25-year term of the notes).
-Each of the indices will initially make up a specified percentage of the basket of indices and thereafter the relative importance of an individual index in the calculation of return will depend on the change in its level from time to time, with those indices whose levels have appreciated representing an increased overall portion of the basket.
+Each note provides for the payment on maturity of the \$10 principal amount and a return based on changes in the level of the S&P 500 Index®, subject to a minimum guaranteed aggregate return of \$1 for each \$10 note (equal to 10% of the \$10 principal amount in respect of the entire 5.50-year term of the notes).
 If certain extraordinary events occur, return, if any, may be paid earlier than or after maturity.
 A holder may not request payment of return prior to maturity.
 Principal will only ever be payable on maturity.

-Return on the notes will be calculated based on the compounded value of the percentage changes (positive or negative) in the level of the basket of indices, measured over each three-month period during the term of the notes, in each case from a starting level to an ending level subject to a maximum positive percentage change in any particular three-month period equal to 8% plus any positive percentage change in the final three-month period in excess of 8%.
+Return on the notes will be calculated based on the compounded value of the percentage changes (positive or negative) in the level of the S&P 500 Index[®], measured over each three-month period during the term of the notes, in each case from a starting level to an ending level, subject to a maximum positive percentage change in any particular three-month period equal to 10% plus any positive percentage change in the final three-month period in excess of 10%.
 The actual calculation of return is more fully described below under "Payment Under the Notes".

-If certain extraordinary events occur that have a material adverse effect on our ability to perform our obligations under the notes or to maintain a hedge of our position in respect of our obligation to pay return linked to changes in the level of the basket of indices, timing of payment of any return may be accelerated or delayed and the amount of such payment, including the minimum guaranteed aggregate return payable at maturity, may be reduced.
+If certain extraordinary events occur that have a material adverse effect on our ability to perform our obligations under the notes or to maintain a hedge of our position in respect of our obligation to pay return linked to the level of the S&P 500 Index[®], timing of payment of any return may be accelerated or delayed and the amount of such payment, including the minimum guaranteed aggregate return payable at maturity, may be reduced.
 Those events which may constitute an extraordinary event are listed under "Definitions" and some of the potential consequences of such extraordinary events are summarized below under "Answers to Frequently Asked Questions" and "Payment Under the Notes".